JoySwaroop/Dice-App-Flutter/README.md

 ## What is this App All About

-I created a dice app.
+A dice app.
 Which we can make the die roll at the press of a button, showing different values of dice.

-## What I will learn
+## What I have Learned

 - How to use Flutter stateless widgets to design the user interface.
 - How to use Flutter stateful widgets to update the user interface.